fivetran/dbt_jira/README.md

 # Jira (docs once everything is 100% final)

 This package models Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/jira).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/jira/#schemainformation).

-> Note: This schema applies to Jira connections set up or fully re-synced after September 10, 2020.

 This package enables you to better understand the workload, performance, and velocity of work done by your team using Jira issues.
 It achieves this by:
 - Creating a daily issue history table to enable the quick creation of agile reports, such as burndown charts, along any issue field